 Use the coordinating thread (you can buy the exact match from Coats when you are ordering your zip – clever!) and a zipper foot, stitch the zip to one side of the cushion back, as shown (and no, I don’t know why I haven’t sewn all along the zip – I would recommend that you do!).

 Make sure your cushion back measures 12″ by 20″ and then zig-zag along the 2 short ends of the cushion back to keep the layers aligned when you sew your cushion together.

 Open the zipper 2/3rds of the way and then put the cushion back and the cushion front right sides together and pin all round.
 Stitch round the edge with a 0.5″ seam.

 Adjust to a narrow zig-zag stitch and stitch both ends of the zip, inside the seam line.
 I then put a dot of textile glue at both ends of the zip.

 Then trim the seams to around 0.25″ and trim the ends of the zip to a little more than that (as seen in the photo).
 Cut across the corners.

 Turn through, pushing out the corners with a knitting needle or crochet hook, then press the seams very thoroughly, and then insert your 12″ by 20″ cushion pad.
 Ta-da!
 Pretty zip:

-This is another of my 12 Patterns 12 Months projects.
 The usual disclaimer – I am the only person to have tested this pattern, I think I have everything right, but do get back to me if I have missed something or made a booboo.
 Be nice!